Search All Doctors and Providers Affiliated with WakeMed.

 Find a Service Location

-With spinal stenosis, the area around the spinal cord or nerve roots narrows, causing pinching that results in pain, weakness, numbness, or tingling.
+In spinal stenosis, the area around the spinal cord or nerve roots narrows, causing pinching that results in pain, weakness, numbness or tingling.

 3000 New Bern Ave.